rahulnusiss/ImageMatrixOptimize/source/README.md

     Optimized:

         1. Sequence:
             a.
-Store sequence in Map of Map.
-If there was no repetetion, there was no need of nested map.
+Same.
+O(n).
+Cannot apply sorting as it will change the order.
+To optimize once sequence is found we break out.

         2. Unordered:
             a.
-Take the counts of each unique number from both the arrays in separate maps.
+Sort the matrix rows.
             b.
-Compare counts from both the maps.
-If all counts in map_sequence is less than the counts in map_matrix_row, then return true.
+Compare counts from both row of matrix and sequence array.
+Count from matrix is calculated using divide and conquer technique.
             c.
-The complexity in this case would be O(3*n) ~ O(n).
+The complexity in this case would be O(logn).

         3. Best match.
             a.
-Like unordered case take counts in two maps.
+Sort the matrix rows.
             b.
-Calculate total matches by adding the common counts value.
+Compare counts from both row of matrix and sequence array.
+Count from matrix is calculated using divide and conquer technique.
+Add the lower count in each case.
+As sequence size is constant, we go through each elemnt of sequence matrix only.
             c.
-The common counts value would be the count whose value is less.
-            d.
-The complexity would be O(3*n) ~ O(n).
+The complexity in this case would be O(logn).